 3.2 Dashboard

 The Dashboard is the central analytics and monitoring hub of the Tokenizer.Estate admin panel.
-It provides real-time insight into the platform’s activity and performance across users, transactions, and investment units.
+It provides real-time insight into the platform’s activity and performance across users, transactions, and investment assets.

 3.2.1 Key Metrics